deep-diver/LLM-As-Chatbot/README.md

     When `--local-files-only` is set, application won't try to look up the Hugging Face Hub(remote).
 Instead, it will only use the files already downloaded and cached.

+   In order to leverage **internet search** capability, you need Serper API Key.
+If you don't have it yet, please get one from [serper.dev](https://serper.dev/).
+By signing up, you will get free 2,500 free google searches which is pretty much sufficient for a long-term test.
+Once you have the Serper API Key, you can specify it in `--serper-api-key` option.

     - Hugging Face libraries stores downloaded contents under `~/.cache` by default, and this application assumes so.
 However, if you downloaded weights in different location for some reasons, you can set `HF_HOME` environment variable.
 Find more about the [environment variables here](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables)

     ```console